openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # OpenID4VP over the Digital Credentials API

-This section defines a profile of OpenID4VP for use with the Digital Credentials API.
+This section defines how to use OpenID4VP with the Digital Credentials API.

 The name "Digital Credentials API" (DC API) encomposes the W3C Digital Credentials API [@!W3C.Digital_Credentials_API] as well as its native App Platform equivalents in operating systems (such as [Credential Manager on Android](https://developer.android.com/jetpack/androidx/releases/credentials)).